 ii Foreign investment

-The holders of mining titles granted in accordance with clauses of the 2003 Code are submitted to the exchange regulation in force in Senegal.
+The holders of mining titles granted in accordance with the 2003 Code are submitted to the exchange regulation in force in Senegal.
 As such, they are allowed to:

-- c import all funds acquired or borrowed abroad necessary to carry out mining operations.
+- import all funds acquired or borrowed abroad as are necessary for carrying out mining operations.

 Foreign workers resident in Senegal, employed by any mining title-holder, are guaranteed the free conversion and transfer of all or part of their salary, subject to the payment of taxes and various contributions, in accordance with the exchange regulations.

 The general guarantees granted by the state concern requisition and expropriation, the confidentiality of documents and information, non-discrimination, the free choice of partners, suppliers and subcontractors, the stabilisation of fiscal and customs regimes, and exchange regulation.
-A clause is inserted into each mining convention that protects mining title-holders from amendments to the taxation regime, attempting to maintain contract stability.
+A clause is inserted into each mining convention that protects mining title-holders from amendments to the taxation regime, in an attempt to maintain contract stability.